Zeb Alley

 Zebulon Doyle "Zeb" Alley (August 9, 1928 – July 11, 2013) was an American lawyer, lobbyist, and politician.
+He served as a member of the North Carolina State Senate from 1971 to 1973, as a Democrat.

 Born in Sylva, North Carolina, he graduated from high school at Oak Ridge Military Academy.
 Alley served in the United States Army during the Korean War and received the Bronze Star.
 He then received his bachelors and law degrees from the University of North Carolina at Chapel Hill and then practiced law and was a lobbyist.
 He served in the North Carolina State Senate 1971–1973 as a Democrat.
 Alley also was city attorney for Waynesville, North Carolina, general counsel to Governor Jim Hunt, and served on the North Carolina Board of Alcoholic Beverages.

 He died in Raleigh, North Carolina.